utcn-cs-software-design-tudorv-2019/LabInfo/README.md

 ### ~~~ Please follow this page on a regular basis ~~~ ###

+### Update 06 April 2019 ###

+The 'live coding' demo projects are available on GH at

+####Assignment 2 = Assignment 1, using industry-level tools and practice, Layers & MVC####

+Please for next week have the DAL and BLL part of Assig 2 done, using the following tools:

+- dependency management software (MVN, gradle, nuGet)

+- ORM with repository classes/interfaces (Hibernate or Entity Framework)

+- dependency injection (spring-core, guice, ..)

+- unit tests (Mockito, ...)

 ### Update 21 March 2019 ###

 #### Project work ####